 Individuals who die by suicide are loved and cherished like people who die from any cause.
 An important part of healing for survivors of suicide loss is celebrating the life of the loved one who died and grieving the loss.
 Policies about memorialization such as in schools, institutions of higher education or workplaces should be consistently applied across all types of deaths.

 Special care needs to be taken regarding memorials on behalf of loved ones who die by suicide because adolescents are especially vulnerable to the risk of suicide contagion.
 Memorials should focus on how the person lived, rather than how they died.
 Memorials should carry a message of prevention and hope for others as they would for a person who died from any other preventable form of death.

 Create a Tribute Page

 In our organization, we encourage families to host memorial donation pages for individuals in their lives who have died by suicide because we believe it gives grieving friends and family an opportunity to do something to help prevent other deaths by suicide.
 This opportunity offered to families who lose loved ones to other causes by organizations working on behalf of prevention.
 We will work with you to ensure the tribute emphasizes the unique life of the person you lost while simultaneously ensuring a message of prevention and hope.
-Please contact Kristen Morgan, communications and development manager, at 206.616.9940.
+Please contact Larry Wright, Chief Operating Officer, at 206.685.7694.